DCall4/odin-recipes/README.md

 # odin-recipes
-The Odin Project Recipes Website project
+The Odin Project Recipes Website project.
+To learn how to build a website with HTML from the command line.